All Episodes

 I think we had 10 people in the studio last night on TV.

-We have people have four people here in the radio studios.
+We had four people here in the radio studio.

 We invite people all the time.